stoyan/Sultans-of-Speed/sultans.md

 == Mark Zeman
 http://speedcurve.com/
 http://calendar.perfplanet.com/photos/mark.jpg
-Mark Zeman (<a href="https://twitter.com/markzeman">@markzeman</a>) is a Creative Director at <a href="http://www.dan.co.nz/">Digital Arts</a> by day and Founder at <a href="http://speedcurve.com/">SpeedCurve</a> by night.<br><br><a href="http://speedcurve.com/">SpeedCurve</a> is a front-end performance monitoring and benchmarking service built on top of WebPagetest.
+Mark Zeman (<a href="https://twitter.com/markzeman">@markzeman</a>) is a Creative Director at <a href="http://www.dan.co.nz/">Digital Arts</a> by day and Founder at <a href="http://speedcurve.com/">SpeedCurve</a> by night.
+<a href="http://speedcurve.com/">SpeedCurve</a> is a front-end performance monitoring and benchmarking service built on top of WebPagetest.

 == Yoav Weiss
 http://blog.yoav.ws/
 http://calendar.perfplanet.com/photos/yoav.jpg
 Yoav Weiss is a Web performance and browser internals specialist, working on responsive design Web performance, image compression and more.
-He recently implemented the srcset attribute in Blink.<br><br>He is an <a href="http://responsiveimages.org/&quot;">RICG</a> technical lead, a Blink committer, a WebKit contributor and a bass player.<br><br>You can follow his rants on <a href="https://twitter.com/yoavweiss">Twitter</a> or have a peek at his latest prototypes on <a href="https://github.com/yoavweiss">Github</a>.
+He recently implemented the srcset attribute in Blink.
+He is an <a href="http://responsiveimages.org/&quot;">RICG</a> technical lead, a Blink committer, a WebKit contributor and a bass player.
+You can follow his rants on <a href="https://twitter.com/yoavweiss">Twitter</a> or have a peek at his latest prototypes on <a href="https://github.com/yoavweiss">Github</a>.

 == Andy Still
 http://internetperformanceexpert.com/